-During the remarkable comeback of North America’s largest land mammal, a silent genetic threat was introduced.
-Domestic cattle were allowed to interbreed with many of the protected herds, contaminating and changing the character of the American plains bison genome.
-This could alter the appearance and adaptability of a species that has existed for thousands of years.
+During the remarkable comeback of bison in North America, a silent genetic threat was introduced.
+Domestic cattle were allowed to interbreed with many of the protected herds, changing the character of the American plains bison genome.
+The effects of this crossbreeding on bison populations are relatively unknown, but it may alter the appearance and adaptability of a species that has existed for thousands of years.
 It is estimated that less than one percent of the world’s remaining American plains bison have tested free of cattle genes.

-The Minnesota Zoo has collaborated with the Parks and Trails Division of the Minnesota Department of Natural Resources (DNR) to conserve the American plains bison genome in the state of Minnesota.
-A joint herd of American plains bison that has tested free of cattle genes to date is being managed cooperatively at Blue Mounds State Park (BMSP) and at the Minnesota Zoo.
-We also worked to successfully return bison to additional Minnesota state parks, such as Minneopa State Park in the fall of 2015.
-Minnesota Zoo staff coordinates the genetic testing and pedigree tracking of the bison herd.
-All bison calves born at the zoo are released into a Minnesota state park at the yearling age.
+The Minnesota Zoo has collaborated with the Parks and Trails Division of the Minnesota Department of Natural Resources (DNR) to create the Minnesota Bison Conservation Herd and conserve the American plains bison throughout the state.
+A joint herd of American plains bison that has tested largely free of cattle genes is being managed cooperatively at Blue Mounds State Park, Minneopa State Park, Oxbow Park & Zollman Zoo, Spring Lake Park Reserve and at the Minnesota Zoo.
+Minnesota Zoo staff coordinate the genetic testing and pedigree tracking of the bison and work with our partners to ensure the health and long-term viability of the herd.